 Stretching Exercises for Spinal Cord Injury

 Stretching can also help promote blood flow in the body after spinal cord injury.
-Therefore, it’s highly encouraged to begin every workout with a gentle stretching routine.
+Therefore, it’s highly encouraged to begin every workout with a gentle stretching routine as part of a warm-up.

 Upper extremity stretching exercises after spinal cord injury can include: